rubberducky56/rubberducky56.github.io/_posts/other-writeups/2023-01-03-memlabs1-writeup.md

 ### MSPaint Data

 I decided to next investigate the MS Paint process a bit more closely.
 I got the PID of ```mspaint.exe```, ```2424```, and dumped the memory of this process.
 My thought process was that since MS paint was open, the memory will contain the contents of the canvas.
+I found [this article](https://w00tsec.blogspot.com/2015/02/extracting-raw-pictures-from-memory.html) on extracting images out of memory dumps.

 ##### Command:
 > vol memdump -p 2424